wurtylex/FastAdaptBot/README.md

 Read the writeup for more details!

+## Model
+You can find the base URDF for the PhantomX robot [here](https://github.com/HumaRobotics/phantomx_description).

+We have made several custom modifications and degradations to the original model.
+However, due to potential distribution issues, these modifications have not been shared publicly in the repository.

 # Results
 Here we have a speed comparison between no adaptation and adaptation.
 We observe that an adapted step takes about four times longer, which is still fast enough for rendering, but its performance in a real-world scenario remains uncertain.